Spinal Cord Compression

 Acute spinal cord compression is caused by any pathology that leads to compression of the spinal cord.
 Metastatic spinal cord compression (MSCC) is the most common aetiology, however there are a wide range of causes:

-- Most commonly metastatic (MSCC) from the primary malignancies of thyroid, lung, breast, renal, and prostate.
-Primary bone tumours, as well as haematological malignancies (e.g. non-Hodgkin’s lymphoma and myeloma) can also cause ASCC
+- Most commonly metastatic (MSCC) from the primary malignancies of thyroid, lung, breast, renal, and prostate; primary bone tumours, as well as haematological malignancies (e.g. myeloma) can also cause ASCC

 - Typically via vertebral fracture or facet joint dislocation (although complete severance of the cord is possible)

-- Whereby infections (either acute or chronic) lead to abscess formation and cause compression on the spinal cord.
-Chronic infections are typically seen with tuberculosis and fungal infections.
+- Infections resulting in abscess formation can cause compression on the spinal cord; chronic infections are typically seen with tuberculosis and fungal infections

 - Disc prolapses: